Liquid metal printing for superconducting circuits: Resonator characterization in a dilution cryostat

-In \hyperref[fig:resonatorsurvives]{Fig.~3(c)} Resonator 1 is shown re-melted after the full cryo cycle.
+In \hyperref[fig:resonatorsurvives]{FIG.~3(c)} Resonator 1 is shown re-melted after the full cryo cycle.
 Apart from a small part of the outer capacitor line at the top right corner, the resonator is structurally intact.
 Upon closer inspection, changes in the LM reflectivity and small notches in the lines are visible.
 The exact origin of this dewetting process is still unknown but it is assumed that it occurs at the phase transition from solid to liquid around the melting point of EGaInSn (\qty{10}{\degreeCelsius}).
 Nonetheless, the structure is still intact and can be measured again during a second cool-down.
-Unfortunately, $Q_\mathrm{i}$ of the resonator could not be measured at this frequency as the resonator hybridized with a box-mode of the waveguide (see Extended Data Fig. 7).
+Unfortunately, $Q_\mathrm{i}$ of the resonator could not be measured at this frequency as the resonator hybridized with a box-mode of the waveguide (see Supplementary Section 4).
 This box mode then dominated the loss rate, resulting in a combined $Q_\mathrm{i}\approx 2\times 10^4$, representing a lower bound for the printed resonator's $Q_\mathrm{i}$.

 Several other resonators have been fabricated on intrinsic silicon and magnesium oxide (MgO).
-Extended Data Fig. 8 provides optical micrographs and $Q_\mathrm{i}$ measurements of these resonators.
+Supplementary Section 5 provides optical micrographs and $Q_\mathrm{i}$ measurements of these resonators.
 While the results demonstrate that the printing method is compatible with other substrates, only for silicon similarly high quality factors could be demonstrated as for sapphire.